Again, you got to play golf tomorrow for the first time in a couple of weeks.

 My whole point is to try to persuade as many people as possible, including the left, that they're wrong.

-This is this is national security.
+This is national security.

-It is a propaganda operation, and it's based on lies.
+It is a propaganda operation.

-Can I tell you a quick story 9-11 story to tell you how much I absolutely know for a fact what you say is true?
+Can I tell you a quick 9-11 story to tell you how much I absolutely know for a fact what you say is true?

-I was in England two days after 9-11 and saw the Palestinian guy who was Osama bin Laden's spiritual advisor on BBC, giving interviews, telling the world their purpose is to rule the world.
+I was in England two days after 9-11 and saw the Palestinian guy who was Osama bin Laden's spiritual advisor on BBC giving interviews, telling the world their purpose is to rule the world.

-Well, it it's I I know it's it's but but you have some people, and they're Democrats and liberals, whether they're elected or not, who don't want to face that reality, who don't believe that's true.
+But you have some people, and they're Democrats and liberals, whether they're elected or not, who don't want to face that reality, who don't believe that's true.

 And even if they were ever to believe it, they think they can prevent that from happening because they're better people.